nicholasyager/dbt-loom/README.md

 ## How does it work?

-As of dbt-core 1.6.0-b8, there now exists a `dbtPlugin` class which defines functions that can be called by dbt-core's `PluginManger`.
-During different parts of the dbt-core lifecycle (such as graph linking and manifest writing), the `PluginManger` will be called and all plugins registered with the appropriate hook will be executed.
+As of dbt-core 1.6.0-b8, there now exists a `dbtPlugin` class which defines functions that can be called by dbt-core's `PluginManager`.
+During different parts of the dbt-core lifecycle (such as graph linking and manifest writing), the `PluginManager` will be called and all plugins registered with the appropriate hook will be executed.

 dbt-loom implements a `get_nodes` hook, and uses a configuration file to parse manifests, identify public models, and inject those public models when called by `dbt-core`.